 page for more details.

-The Graduate Program in Construction Management and Green Construction prepares students to manage the rebuilding of public infrastructure and the modernization of private buildings and plants.
+The Graduate Program in Construction Management prepares students to manage the rebuilding of public infrastructure and the modernization of private buildings and plants.
 The program takes an integrated and comprehensive approach to construction management which encompasses both public and private sector perspectives, both building and engineering construction, and the roles played by all the participants on the construction team (owners, contractors, design professionals, and other supporting professionals).
 The program emphasizes managerial decision-making in an engineering context.
 Graduates of the program will become leaders in the construction industry as they practice in public agencies, construction companies, consulting firms, and many other national and international positions.

-The Construction Management and Green Construction Program is oriented toward the practitioner and is actively supported by members of the construction industry in terms of advice and participation.
+The Construction Management Program is oriented toward the practitioner and is actively supported by members of the construction industry in terms of advice and participation.
 The adjunct faculties are highly qualified construction professionals who bring together the rare blend of academic excellence and practical application.
 The program teaches students those decision-making skills that are so important to the successful completion of construction projects as measured by time, cost, and quality objectives.
 In addition, the program develops in the students those professional qualities that will make them effective managers - communication skills, computer applications, ethical standards, and leadership attributes.

 The required core component consists of five graduate level construction courses (15 credits).